 The PSO-RITE comes in one size, and many people are not of the same size, so it is unlikely that the PSO-RITE will fit perfectly for you.

-What I did was to focus on one side of the PSOAS at a time and use the unused prong merely for balance.
+What I did to get it to work on the PSOAS, was to focus on one side of the PSOAS at a time and use the unused prong merely for balance.

-If you use the proper technique and maintain your patience over time, then the PSO-RITE is effective enough to release part of the PSOAS.
+If you use the proper technique and maintain your patience over time, then the PSO-RITE is able to release the PSOAS.

-The Important Question: Is it Worth the Price?
+The Important Question: Is the PSO RITE Overpriced?

 The biggest complaint you’ll see from most other users about the PSO-RITE is its price.